CiscoBlockChain/EthExperiments/Ashya dcumentation.md

 8- Connect your raspberry pi to the internet and enable SSh interface.

-9- Get the IP address of your raspberry pi and save it.
+9- Get the IP address of your raspberry pi by running `ifconfig` in the terminal.

+10- Save the IP address for later.

 #### 1.2 Get [Docker](https://docs.docker.com/)

 Our web application will run inside a docker container, so in order to be able to run the web application you need to download and install [Docker](https://docs.docker.com/install/linux/docker-ce/debian/) on your raspberry pi.

+Alternatively, you can install docker by running this command in the terminal:

+`sudo curl -sSL https://get.docker.com | sh`

 Verify that Docker CE is installed correctly by running `